 What do you do at your job?
-While lawyers, bankers and politicians are expected to project a serious image, a graphic designer or a publisher is expected to be more creative.
+While lawyers, bankers, and politicians are expected to project a serious image, a graphic designer or a publisher is expected to be more creative.
 A lawyer in a print shirt may not be taken seriously, and likewise, not much creativity may be expected from a creative director in a solid blue dress shirt.

 What makes you feel confident?
 Once you have found what is expected in your office, choose dress shirts that you'll feel good wearing.
-Even if everyone in the office is wearing a wild striped shirt, you can still wear a white shirt if that's what helps you feel self-assured.
+Even if everyone in the office is wearing a wild patterned shirt, you can still wear a white shirt if that's what helps you feel self-assured.

 Style is in the details.
 While the color may be the first thing you notice about a dress shirt, it's the details that will define its style.
-Be sure to notice the style of the collar, cuffs and pocket of a dress shirt before you buy it.
+Be sure to notice the style of the collar, cuffs, and pocket of a dress shirt before you buy it.
 You'll probably find that there are dress shirt details you prefer over others.

-Straight-point: The V-shaped points of a straight-point collar are the most common style, and are flattering for most faces.
+Straight-point: The V-shaped points of a straight-point collar are the most common style and are flattering for most faces.

 Button-down: Less formal than other dress shirt collars, the button-down collar is generally made of a softer fabric and pressed with less starch.

 Spread: With a bigger gap between the tips, a spread collar has many different tips to flatter all but the roundest faces.